 All photography, art, and commentary, Jessie Carveth, 2017-18.

-1. Everyone is a photographer now.
-The global evolution from snapshot to photo art happened quickly, challenging professionals and other art critics to devise new ways to distinguish themselves.
+1. Everyone became a photographer.
+Technology advancement, the evolution from snapshot to photo art happened at lightning speed, forcing professionals and other photography critics to devise ways to continue presenting themselves as superior.

-Image editing programs wrenched serious photography from the darkroom, galleries, and experts’ magazines.
+Image editing programs wrenched serious photography from the members-only darkrooms, galleries, and pros’ magazines.

-Every photo editing program offers its own tools.
-Making art from a camera capture requires care, but not talent.
+Making art from a camera capture requires care, some attention, obviously interest, but not talent.

 2. We used to shoot casually.

 To share on social and other forms of media, photographers (people) have to pass through a warehouse of filtering options and if these options are made use of, art is created.

 It isn’t easy being a pretentious art critic , especially the teacherly type who isn’t needed anymore.